arafatm/Notes/blinkist/lifehack.the-sleep-solution-by-chris-winters.md

 greatest ways to improve the quality of your sleep – and your quality of life in general.

-## Final summary

-The key message in this book:

-**It’s a myth that some people can function at their best without proper sleep.
-However, if you struggle to get good-quality sleep, there are steps you can take to improve it.
-Make sure your circadian rhythm is working properly, practice good sleep hygiene and stick to a consistent sleep schedule, and you’ll soon see a difference in your sleep, and your life as a whole**.

-Actionable advice
-- Nap if you need to.
-- When it comes to napping, everyone is different, but a few rules do apply across the board.
-- Napping should compliment a good night’s sleep, not replace it.
-- It’s also best to nap early in the day for a maximum of 30 minutes.
-- Finally, it’s best to nap at the same time every day in order to benefit from the rest it gives your body.

-Suggested further reading: End the Insomnia Struggle by Colleen Ehrnstrom, Alisha L. Brosse
+## Suggested further reading: End the Insomnia Struggle by Colleen Ehrnstrom, Alisha L. Brosse

 End the Insomnia Struggle (2016) is a guide to getting a good night’s sleep.
 These blinks are full of practical advice on how to handle sleeplessness.
 They